Thrill12/SpaceDudeLore/Species/Kaia.md

 ### Diet

-Their home planet of [[6AB9HJG]] has a flora consisting of mainly small, grass-like plants that can sometimes flower or grow seemingly random fruits, however nothing becomes tall enough to resemble a tree, or even a bush.
-They feed on these, and sometimes feed on smaller [[Kaia]].
+Their home planet of [6AB9HJG](../Planets/6AB9HJG.md) has a flora consisting of mainly small, grass-like plants that can sometimes flower or grow seemingly random fruits, however nothing becomes tall enough to resemble a tree, or even a bush.
+They feed on these, and sometimes feed on smaller [Kaia](Kaia.md).

-We do not yet know what the [[Kaia]] are composed of on a molecular level, however we presume that it is not carbon.
+We do not yet know what the [Kaia](Kaia.md) are composed of on a molecular level, however we presume that it is not carbon.
 Whenever we manage to kill one, its body melts into an acidic substance that corrodes anything underneath it and quickly evaporates, even in a vacuum.